merovex-press/merovex-press.github.io/_posts/2017-11-11-religion-is-superstition.markdown

 ## Christian Consistency

 Christianity as a philosophy does not require causality because it accepts an eternal[^eternal] God who is not caused.
-That is, Christianity is more intellectually consistent.
+Christianity is more intellectually consistent.
 The Big Bang model supports theism[^genesis], and it is supported by multiple recent discoveries.[^quantum] Further, there are over 100 examples of constants that must be selected within a narrow range in order for the universe to support the minimal requirements for life, and our planet is fine-tuned for life.
 Science cannot provide a meaningful answer here either and is reduced to [hypothesis](https://www.merriam-webster.com/dictionary/hypothesis).
-That is, it is conclusory.
+It is conclusory.

 [^eternal]: Specifically, when God created in Genesis 1, he created both Space and Time and is therefore not governed by Time as we would consider it.
 [^quantum]: Conversely, the quantum gravity model supports atheism, but it pure theory and has never been tested or confirmed by experiment and observation.